surniaulula/wpsso-strip-schema-microdata/readme.txt

 Tested Up To: 5.4.2
 Stable Tag: 2.3.1

-Remove Outdated / Incorrect Microdata from Theme Templates for Better Google Rich Results with Schema JSON-LD Markup.
+Remove Schema Microdata and RDFa from the webpage for better Google Rich Results using Schema JSON-LD markup.

 == Description ==

 <p style="margin:0;"><img class="readme-icon" src="https://surniaulula.github.io/wpsso-strip-schema-microdata/assets/icon-256x256.png"></p>

-**Want to remove incorrect or incomplete Schema Microdata from your webpages and/or theme templates?**
+**Are Google and Pinterest picking up incorrect Schema from your theme templates?**

-**Want to remove incorrect Microdata added by 3rd party plugins from your content?**
+**Want to remove old Schema Microdata and RDFa markup from your theme templates?**

-**Want to remove duplicate social or SEO meta tags from the webpage head section?**
+**Want to remove duplicate social and SEO meta tags from the webpage head section?**

-**Is Pinterest picking up duplicate or incorrect Schema from your theme templates?**

-The WPSSO Strip Schema Microdata (aka WPSSO SSM) add-on removes Schema Microdata markup from the webpage body section, leaving Schema JSON-LD markup and Schema meta tags in the head section untouched.
-A Strip Microdata settings page also allows you to enable the removal of duplicate / conflicting meta tags from the webpage head section.

-WPSSO SSM filters the webpage content dynamically, allowing you to activate / deactivate the add-on as desired to enable / disable the removal of Schema Microdata.
+The WPSSO Strip Schema Microdata (aka WPSSO SSM) add-on removes old Schema Microdata and RDFa markup from the webpage.
+The settings page also provides for the removal of duplicate / conflicting social and SEO meta tags.
+WPSSO SSM filters the webpage dynamically, allowing you to activate / deactivate the add-on to easily enable / disable the removal of old Schema Midata, RDFa, and duplicate meta tags.
 WPSSO SSM filters are *very* fast &mdash; generally running in under 0.003 seconds!

 <h3>Users Love the WPSSO SSM Add-on</h3>